SecretFoundation/docs/docs/dev/tutorials.md

 In this repository you'll find information on:
 - setting up a local Secret Network developer testnet
-- learning secret contract development basics and shortcuts
+- learning Secret Contract development basics and shortcuts
-- build and deploy secret contracts of varying complexity with UIs
+- build and deploy Secret Contracts of varying complexity with UIs

 A key aspect addresses [how to build a frontend](https://github.com/scrtlabs/secret-contracts-guide/blob/master/building-a-frontend.md) using React.